HelloKt-8/Events-platform-project/README.md

    - npm run dev
 6. Open the web app on local host.

-POVs:
+# Login Details
 Non a member: You can still browse a list of events but you will need to sign up to join any.

-# Login Details
 - **Member**:
   - Email: `tt2350592@gmail.com`
   - Password: `Developer123`